 It is a remarkable fact that the coronavirus era, a time of great uncertainty and human suffering, has been a very rewarding period for investors in risk assets.
 While it is not entirely clear when the pandemic era began, 24 February 2020 seems like a reasonable day to choose, from a financial market perspective.
 This was the start of the big sell-off, with major stock markets dropping 3-4% that Monday, in response to reports that the coronavirus had spread beyond China to Italy, Iran and South Korea.
 Since that day, investors have reaped 30% returns from holding global equities (Exhibit 1) and have enjoyed solid gains from owing high yield bonds, commodities and most types of alternative assets.

-Still, we do expect government bond yields to keep grinding higher as the global recovery strengthens and bond issuance associated with sizeable fiscal spending programmes lifts real yields.
+Still, we do expect government bond yields to keep grinding higher as the global recovery strengthens and bond issuance associated with sizeable fiscal spending programs lifts real yields.
 In broad terms, it seems reasonable to conclude that the pacifying impact of central bank policies on yields is likely to fade from here.
 For one thing, bond markets have already priced in very dovish expectations for short rates in all the major economies, expecting the next round of rate hikes to be later, more gradual and more modest than in previous cycles.
-Furthermore, central bank asset purchase programmes have peaked already.
-Global QE is expected to fall from around $8.5tn in 2020, to $3.4tn this year and $0.4tn in 2022.
+Furthermore, central bank asset purchase programs have peaked already.
+Global QE is expected to fall from around $8.5 trillion in 2020, to $3.4tn this year and $0.4 trillion in 2022.